-Interest in the cobalt market continued to rise in 2017, but what is the cobalt outlook for the year ahead?
+Cobalt prices trended down in 2018, but what is the cobalt outlook for the year ahead?
 Analysts share their thoughts here.

-With 2017 drawing to a close, the Investing News Network reached out to cobalt experts to get more insight about the future of the metal.
+With 2018 drawing to a close, the Investing News Network reached out to cobalt experts to get more insight about the metal’s future.
 Read on to learn what analysts expect in terms of the cobalt outlook next year, from supply and demand to potential price catalysts.

 Chart via Benchmark Mineral Intelligence.

 Meanwhile, a year ago Roskill expected prices to remain above a floor level of around US$35 per pound over the period to 2022.

 “It appears that US$33 per pound is a more accurate floor price based on current operating conditions,” said Jack Bedder, director at Roskill.

 Fastmarkets Head of Research William Adams also mentioned declining prices as a key trend in 2018.
 “We only started forecasting cobalt prices in May, and our first forecast was for weaker prices, which we have seen,” he said.